Skip to main content

 Prevention

-Measles can be effectively prevented by immunisation with the MMR vaccine, which is available to all children in Gibraltar and is given in 2 doses:
+Measles can be effectively prevented by immunisation with the MMR vaccine, which is available to all anyone in Gibraltar and is given in 2 doses:

 • 1st dose at 12 to13 months of age